 Lexington County had 262,391 residents at the time of the 2010 U.S. Census and an estimated population of 273,843 in 2015.
 As of 2019, the Lexington County average population density is 382.9 persons per square mile, which is much higher than the state average density of 170 persons per square mile.
+The majority of the population (74%) reside in unincorporated Lexington County.
 Table 3.4 provides demographic profile data from the 2015-2019 American Community Survey 5-Year Estimates.